benders5e/benders5e/firebender.md

 Starting at 9nd level, when you are hit by lightning (natural or created by a bender), you can use your reaction to attempt to redirect it by making a Wisdom saving throw.
 If you roll a 10 or higher, you successfully redirect the lightning at an unoccupied space within range, taking no damage.
 On a 15 or higher, you can choose to redirect the lightning anywhere within range as if you were generating it yourself.
 If you roll below a 10, you take double the normal damage of the attack.

 ### Fire Augmentation
 Beginning at 10th level, you are able to alter the quality of outside sources of fire.
-On your turn, you can spend a bonus action to put out or triple the size of any fires within your range (excluding fire being produced by another firebender) without moving.
+On your turn, you can spend a bonus action to cause the effects of the *Control Flames* cantrip (except that you cannot change the color of the flame).

-[check *Prestidigitation*]
+You also gain resistance to cold damage.

 <!--div style="height: 6em;">
 </div-->